alexdelorenzo/strs/README.md

 ## Practical example
 If you're using Debian, you might want to share your [apt sources](https://wiki.debian.org/SourcesList) file between your machines.
 You might run Debian `testing` on one machine, but Debian `stable` would suit the use case of another.

-You can take your sources from `testing` and point them to `stable` on the fly, and send them to your other your other machine.
+Using `strs`, you can take your apt sources from `testing` and point them to `stable` on the fly, and send them to your other your other machine:
 ```bash
 $ str replace testing stable < sources.list | ssh hostname "cat > /etc/apt/sources.list"
 ```